 October 15, from 9:00 a.m. to 12:00 p.m. $45

-Marine communications is more than just talking on your Marine VHF radio.
+Marine communications are more than just talking on your Marine VHF radio.
 There are methods for long range marine communications and short range marine communications.
 This course will also discuss Internet and weather communications methods.
 Most importantly the course will cover the best ways to get help in an emergency.
 If you have a boat, you should have at least a VHF radio.
 If you have a VHF radio, you should attend this course.

 Joins us as the following topics are covered:

 - Position Reporting

 - Talk Like a Pro